-The field training site mentor provides onsite supervision and support throughout your field training experience.
+The field training site supervisor provides onsite supervision and support throughout your field training experience.

 Students are required to register for one 3-credit field training experience of 120 work hours.
 Some students choose to do another field training experience at the same or at a different site, which can range from 1 – 6 credits (40 work hours per credit), depending on the activities.
 Students enrolling in the MPH program in the fall semester of 2018 and after are required to register for one 4-credit field training experience of 120 hours and completion of interprofessional education activities.